lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 > Decapsulate(): ML-KEM.Decaps() from section 6.3.

 All security levels of ML-KEM use SHA3-256, SHA3-512, SHAKE256, and SHAKE512 internally.
-This informs the choice of KDF within this document.

 <!-- End of ML-KEM section -->